davatorium/rofi/doc/rofi-theme.5.markdown

 ## SUPPORTED PROPERTIES

-The following properties are currently supports:
+The following properties are currently supported:

 ###  all widgets:

 * **padding**:         padding
-  Padding on the inside of the widget.
+  Padding on the inside of the widget
 * **margin**:          padding
-  Margin on the outside of the widget.
+  Margin on the outside of the widget
 * **border**:          border
   Border around the widget (between padding and margin)/
 * **border-radius**:    padding
   Sets a radius on the corners of the borders.
 * **background**:      color
-  Background color.
+  Background color
 * **foreground**:      color
-  Foreground color.
+  Foreground color
-* **index**:           integer  (This one does not inherits it value from the parent widget)
+* **index**:           integer  (This one does not inherit it value from the parent widget)

 ### window:

 * **font**:            string
-  The font used in the window.
+  The font used in the window

 * **transparency**:    string
   Indicating if transparency should be used and what type: